Pearson-Higher-Ed/alerts/README.md

 To trigger an alert, dispatch the `triggerAlert` event with valid `alertType`, `alertMessage` and a unique `id` for each instance of the alert.
-Valid `alertType`'s are currently strings of 'Success' or 'Error'. `alertMessage` accepts a string for your message.
+Valid `alertType`'s are currently strings of 'Success', 'Error' and 'Information'. `alertTitle` and `alertMessage` accept strings.

 For example: